HerixOfficial/genshin-impact/readme.md

 # genshin-impact
-**genshin-impact** is a npm package that has info on genshin impact, so far there are only character info added.
-Only a couple characters are added, but I will add them soon, so stay tuned.
+**genshin-impact** is a npm package that has info on the game, 'Genshin Impact.'

 ```js
 let genshin = require("genshin-impact");